washer83/osrsreboxed-db/README.md

 ## Project Contribution

 This project would thoroughly benefit from contributions from additional developers.
 Please feel free to submit a pull request if you have code that you wish to contribute - I would thoroughly appreciate the helping hand.
-For any code contributions, the best method is to [open a new GitHub pull request](https://github.com/osrsbox/osrsbox-db/pulls) in the project repository.
-Also, feel free to contact me (e.g., on the Discord server) if you wish to discuss contribution before making a pull request.
-If you are not a software developer and want to contribute, even something as small as _Staring_ this repository really makes my day and keeps me motivated!
+For any code contributions, the best method is to [open a new GitHub pull request](https://github.com/0xNeffarion/osrsreboxed-db/pulls) in the project repository.

 ### Crowd Sourcing Item Skill Requirements